Forecasted Treatment Effects: Parametric-Model FAT

-If the model for the counterfactuals is an AR(p) with heterogeneous parameters, the time series literature (e.g., Fuller and Hasza (1980), Dufour (1984)), has derived conditions under which forecasts from an individual AR(p) model are unbiased.
+If the model for the counterfactuals is an AR(p) with heterogeneous parameters, the time series literature (e.g., \citealt{FullerHasza,Dufour1984}) has derived conditions under which forecasts from an individual AR(p) model are unbiased.
 The assumptions are stationarity of the initial condition and symmetry of the error term.

 A second example is strictly exogenous covariates with heterogeneous coefficients.
 For example, suppose that the $h=1$ period forecast of $y_{i\tau+1}\left(0\right)$ is given by